This espresso chocolate hazelnut shake from tastes super decadent, but is made with all wholesome and vegan ingredients. Perfect breakfast!

 We’re getting our downstairs measured for new floors next week and all of my excitement is focused on that, nerdy as it sounds.
 When we moved into the house, we kind of clambered to get furniture into our living and dining area.
 Now that we have the space and time, we’re doing a more mindful/permanent refresh.

-There are notions of comfort in her recipes, but with much higher expectations via nourishing ingredients and creative cooking applications.
+There are notions of comfort in her recipes, but with nourishing ingredients and creative cooking applications.
 Her food style is clever and re-assuring in a way.
 I’m a person that eats plant-based because vegetables, pulses, whole grains, nuts, and seeds make me feel great and also because they put me at peace in a lot of ways.
 I never want for outright cheese or egg replacements, but at the same time, I crave balanced flavour and texture in my foods.
-I think Ashley has a firm grasp on this delicate balancing act.
+I think Ashley has a firm grasp on this balancing act.
 Familiar, but never too on-the-nose.

-I made her double chocolate hazelnut espresso shake because it really spoke to me when I was craving a chocolate shake for breakfast.
+I made her espresso chocolate hazelnut shake because it really spoke to me when I was craving a chocolate shake for breakfast.
 You will freak if you make this.
 It’s rich and sweet and nutella-ish, but all the way energizing, too.
 Other recipes from the book that I’ve been into: baked mostaccioli with walnut bolognese + cashew mozzarella, puffy potato pizza crust, chocolate chip coconut oil cookie bars, blueberry muffin energy bites, and the garlic mushroom tacos w/ chipotle tomato crema.
 Ashley is a plant-powered wizard.

 To keep with my happy hour/link lovin’ theme, I’ve got a couple things here for you to check out while you sip on this shake :)